A consent violation is an occurrence where someone believes their consent was broken or a set boundary was crossed.

 If you have experienced a consent violation, we have resources below that can help.

-If you have been accused of a consent violation, or are responsible for harm, we also have resources for you that can help.
+If you have been accused of a consent violation, or are responsible for harm, we also have resources that can help.

-If you would like to speak to a consent advocate for peer emotional support and a more tailored recommendation of resources, please reach out.
+If you would like to speak to a consent advocate for trauma-informed peer support and a more tailored recommendation of resources, you can book a free session here.

 If you have experienced a consent violation, we have resources below that can help.

-If you have been accused of a consent violation, or are responsible for harm, we also have resources for you that can help.
+If you have been accused of a consent violation, or are responsible for harm, we also have resources that can help.

-If you would like to speak to a consent advocate for peer emotional support and a more tailored recommendation of resources, please reach out.
+If you would like to speak to a consent advocate for trauma-informed peer support and a more tailored recommendation of resources, you can book a free session here.

 My Consent Has Been Violated - What Now?